-Undergraduate students must have a GPA of at least 2.50, as reflected on their academic transcript.
-Students cannot enroll in CP courses if they have an incomplete grade in any course from a prior semester.
-Students cannot enroll in a subsequent CP course if they have an Incomplete or a Fail grade from a previous CP course.
+Undergraduate students must have a cumulative GPA of at least 2.50, as reflected on their academic transcript.
+Students cannot enroll in internship courses if they have an incomplete grade in any course from a prior semester.
+Students cannot enroll in a subsequent internship course if they have an Incomplete or a Fail grade from a previous internship course.

 Eligibility and Requirements: Work Experiences